SnowyMouse/invader/CONTRIBUTING.md

 - File extensions, if present, must be lowercase

 ### Markdown conventions
+This applies to how markdown files are created and edited.

 - Capitalize the first letter of headings as well as any proper noun
     - Do not use title case (e.g. write "Coding conventions" instead of "Coding Conventions")
 - Markdown file lines must be no more than 120 characters in length unless it is part of a table